Siddami/100DayOfCode/day2/README.md

-# DAY 2 30 Days of JavaScript Project
+# DAY 2 100 Days of Code

 >On the day 2 of this study chalenge, the exercises included attempting
 > various programs to learn the following;